Life convicts Amarmani Tripathi, wife released after 16 years in UP jail | Politics

 Life convicts Amarmani Tripathi, wife released after 16 years in UP jail

-Former Uttar Pradesh minister Amarmani Tripathi and his wife Madhumani, serving life sentences in the poet Madhumita Shukla murder case, were released on Friday evening, ahead of the completion of their terms.The Uttar Pradesh prisons department on Thursday issued an order for their premature release, citing the states 2018 policy on remission, since they have completed 16 years of their sentences.The Supreme Court on Friday refused to stay the couples release.
+Former Uttar Pradesh minister Amarmani Tripathi and his wife Madhumani, serving life sentences in the poet Madhumita Shukla murder case, were released on Friday evening, ahead of the completion of their terms.The Uttar Pradesh prisons department on Thursday issued an order for their premature release, citing the states 2018 policy on remission, since they have completed 16 years of their sentences.Both of them are bedridden.

 - Country: